Introduction

 It is a simple way to help your mind and body feel calm.

-It uses natural plant oils.
+It can use natural plant oils.

 These oils are called essential oils.